Baba Kharak Singh: Political life

-Arrest and Prison
+Arrest and prison

 He was jailed on 26 November 1921 for making an anti government speech, he was sentenced to six months imprisonment on 2 December 1921, but was released on 17 January 1922 when the keys of the toshakhana were also surrendered to him.
 In the same year he was elected President of Punjab Provincial Congress Committee.

-Baba ji was, however, rearrested soon and, on 4 April 1922, he was awarded one year in jail for running a factory that manufactured kirpans (one of the religious symbols of the Sikhs): to which another three years were added, on charges of making seditious speeches.
+Kharak Singh was, however, rearrested soon and, on 4 April 1922, he was awarded one year in jail for running a factory that manufactured kirpans (one of the religious symbols of the Sikhs): to which another three years were added, on charges of making seditious speeches.

 He was sent to jail in distant Dera Gazi Khan (now a district in Pakistan Punjab), where in protest against the forced removal of the turbans of Sikh and the 'Gandhi caps' of non-Sikh political prisoners, he discarded all his clothes except his kachahira (underpants), another of the religious symbols of the Sikhs.
+He managed to get the jailers to forfeit the ban on black-coloured turbans, however Kharak Singh still refused to wear clothes besides his undergarments despite Congress leaders pleading to him to wear them.
 Despite the extreme weather conditions of the place, he remained bare-backed until he was released after his full term (twice extended for non-obedience of orders) on 4 June 1927.
+He walked-out of jail only wearing his undergarments.
+After his release, he took part in a procession in Amritsar and Lahore, which had thousands of spectators.